jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 There are two commonly used moving averages: Simple Moving Average (SMA) and Exponential Moving Average (EMA).
 EMA gives a larger weighting to more recent prices when calculating the average.
 In Figure 2 you can see the 10-Day moving average and 20-Day moving average along with the close price.

 Traders analyse where the current trade price lies in relation to the moving averages.
-If the current trade price is  above the MA (moving average) line this would indicate over-bought (decline in price expected), trade price below MA would indicate over-sold (increase in price may be seen).
+If the current trade price is  above the Moving average (MA)  line this would indicate over-bought (decline in price expected), trade price below MA would indicate over-sold (increase in price may be seen).

 It should be noted that a signal/trend indicator would not determine a trading strategy but would be analysed in conjunction with other factors.